-It’s one of my favorite destinations in Northern California for a weekend getaway.
-Mendocino, California is idyllic, it’s slow in all the right ways, and connected with nature unlike anywhere else.
-Over the past five years, I’ve made the journey to this coastal town three hours north of San Francisco a handful of times.
-I return feeling at ease, more grounded than ever.
+Mendocino, California is one of the top weekend destinations in Northern California.
+This coastal town is idyllic, it’s slow in all the right ways, and connected with nature.
+Over the past five years, I’ve made the journey to this coastal town, three hours north of San Francisco a handful of times.
+Every time I return home, I feel a bit more grounded and connected.

 I think a large part of why I’m always drawn back to Mendocino is its “sauvage” character.
-The rough waters of the Pacific splash on the headland shores.
+The rough waters of the Pacific Ocean splash up against the headland shores.
 Whales are often spotted in the distance and birds dive into the waters just in front.
-Behind you, redwood forests, dense and mysterious tower over the coastline with just enough fog to remind you that you are indeed in Northern California.
+Behind you, dense and mysterious redwood forests tower over the coastline And there is always just enough fog to remind you that you are indeed in Northern California.

 A Weekend Guide to Mendocino, California